-Consider on-promise storage If you think you will have these problems.
-In on-promise environment, data packages usually move within LAN.
-The backup time will be fast, and for most storage provide, it is easy to expand the storage space if you are running out of storage space.
-Check out how QSAN protect your data with different backup solutions.
+Consider on-premise storage If you think you will have these problems.
+In an on-promise environment, data packages usually move within LAN.
+The backup time will be fast, and for most storage providers, it is easy to expand the storage space if you are running out of storage space.
+Check out how QSAN protects your data with different backup solutions.

-Using public cloud, all information is keep in the cloud, and as you create it in the office, you can still access it in other places, like a meeting room at your client’s office, in the airport – as long as you can get online.
+Using the public cloud, all information is kept in the cloud, and as you create it in the office, you can still access it in other places, like a meeting room at your client’s office, in the airport – as long as you can get online.
 You can even share information with others using the share function, which should be available from every public cloud provider.
-These days, most storage providers provide the same user experience as cloud service, you can build an on-premise storage, and make it accessible to outside world.
-QSAN XCubeNAS let you configure it as a public cloud easily, and continuously provide rich function to let you share files, backup, and mirror between different storage devices.
+These days, most storage providers provide the same user experience as a cloud service, you can build on-premise storage, and make it accessible to the outside world.
+QSAN XCubeNAS let you configure it as a public cloud easily and continuously provide the rich function to let you share files, backup, and mirror between different storage devices.
 You will have much more than what you can do with cloud service.

-The cloud today is mainly relegated to archival data, backup, disaster recovery (DR) and other workloads that does not have strict performance requirement.
-However, if the program response time significant for your application, you need to think twice when looking for clod solution.
+The cloud today is mainly relegated to archival data, backup, disaster recovery (DR) and other workloads that do not have strict performance requirements.
+However, if the program response time significant for your application, you need to think twice when looking for cloud solution.

 Generally, latency significantly affects how usable and enjoyable devices and communications are.
 Those problems can be significant for cloud service communications, which can be especially prone to latency for several reasons.